-The heart of the patented Pro-Flo® SHIFT Air Distribution System (ADS) is the air valve assembly.
-The air valve design incorporates an unbalanced spool with the small end of the spool being pressurized continuously while the large end of the spool is alternately pressurized, then exhausted to move the spool.
-The air valve spool directs pressurized air to one chamber while exhausting the other.
-The air forces the main shaft/diaphragm assembly to move to one side - discharging liquid on that side and pulling liquid in on the other side.
-When the shaft reaches the end of the stroke, the inner piston actuates the pilot spool, which controls the air to the large end of the air valve spool.
-The repositioning of the air valve spool routes the air to the other air chamber.
-The air control spool allows air to flow freely into the air chamber for the majority of each pump stroke, but it significantly restricts the flow of air into the air chamber when activated by the inner piston near the end of each stroke.
+The Pro-Flo® patented air distribution system incorporates two moving parts: the air valve spool and the pilot spool.
+The heart of the system is the air valve spool and air valve.
+This valve design incorporates an unbalanced spool.
+The smaller end of the spool is pressurized continuously, while the large end is alternately pressurized then exhausted to move the spool.
+The spool directs pressurized air to one air chamber while exhausting the other.
+The air causes the main shaft/diaphragm assembly to shift to one side - discharging liquid on that side and pulling liquid in on the other side.
+When the shaft reaches the end of its stroke, the inner piston actuates the pilot spool, which pressurizes and exhausts the large end of the air valve spool.
+The repositioning of the air valve spool routes the air to the other air chamber